 What Size Fire Pit Do I Need?

-Besides thinking about the safety and legal aspects of owning a fire pit, you’ll probably also wonder what size fire pit you need and how deep the fire pit should be.
+Besides thinking about the safety and legal aspects of owning a fire pit, you’ll probably also wonder what size fire pit you need and how deep should the fire pit should be.

 If you choose a portable fire pit, the size will be predetermined.
 However, if you’re putting one in the ground or having it constructed, you’ll need to set the fire pit dimensions.
-Here are some things to think about that will affect the size of your fire pit:

-• How many people do you want to be able to sit around it?
+- How many people do you want to be able to sit around it?

-• Are you creating a more intimate space, or is it meant to entertain large groups?
+- Are you creating a more intimate space, or is it meant to entertain large groups?

-In-Ground Vs. Portable Fire Pits
+In-Ground vs. Portable Fire Pits

 When deciding between installing an in-ground fire pit or portable fire pit, think about the differences in the two and which fits your lifestyle best.

 For a more permanent, out-of-sight feature, try an in-ground fire pit.
 These will give you that bonfire-type look and feel, and they could even be covered up if needed.
-If you have children, just make sure they can’t fall into the pit if you go the in-ground route.

 A portable fire pit gives you more versatility, which is great if you have trouble making decisions about exactly where you want the pit to go.
 Having a fire pit that is higher up will help the heat better reach you when you’re sitting or standing near it.
 A fire pit above ground will also help give your landscape a focal point and create visual interest.
-Your landscape needs at least one thing that draws people’s eyes, and a portable fire pit could be it.

 Stone Or Brick Fire Pits: Which Material Is Best?